Continuous Delivery with GitLab CI and Ansible (part 2)

 used to group different jobs.
 Jobs that belong to the same stage are

 executed in parallel.
-Our three stages are build
+Our three stages are build, test, and release:

 stages: